 So push your ego to the side.

-There is a fine line between constructive criticism and spiteful criticism.
+There is a fine line between constructive criticism and bad advice.

 Consider a few things when somebody criticizes you…

-When criticism is out of spite, it’s not worth listening to.
+When criticism is out of spite, or out of ignorance to the actual truth, it’s never worth listening to.

 In fact, it may even make you laugh.

 I couldn’t tell you how many times I’ve had friends and family tell me to get a real job in my early days of business.